Miles-Bierie/Pixelmation/README.md

 When you edit the frame, the canvas's border will turn red, indicating that there are unsaved changes.
 When you save, the border will revert back to dark blue.

++ ### Undo:
+    - Undoing will only effect the canvas, and won't take into account other setting changes.
+    - You may change the cache size by going to Edit -> Set Undo Limit (max is 1024)
+    - If you delete a frame that has been cached/edited, it will clear the cache

 ## Playback
 -You can play or pause the animation by pressing the play/pause button.
 Crazy, right?
 Pressing the spacebar will do the same.
 -<u>Control-clicking</u> the play button or <u>pressing the escape key</u> while the animation is playing will stop and go back to the frame you started playing on.
 You can also use <u>control-spacebar</u>.